Balajiparanam/WordCloud/README.md

 **TextBlob**
 Textblob is a library for processing textual data.
 It provides a simple API with which we can tag parts of speech of each word in text on the basis of definition and context.
 So we create a textblob object and pass our text with it and we call function of textblob in order to do a parts of speech tagging, then we sepearte noun if the tags are 'NN' , 'NNS', 'NNP' OR 'NNPS' and similarly for verbs there would be different tagging.
 I had downloaded two images one is image of 5 and the other is image of G **please remove background in both the images**

+**Wordcloud Mask**

+So we use external images as a mask to give a specific shape to our workcloud.
+We need to have the image in our current directory and give it to the wordcloud function.
+A wordcloud function displays a list of words, the importance of each being shown with font size or color.
+This format is useful for quickly perceiving the most prominent terms.
+So i created two masks maskarray, maskarray2 to specific the shape.
+In order to plot this i had used matplotlib.pyplot along with subplots for each cloud.
+Then create wordcloud functions with mask parameter in it and generate the cloud for both noun and verb.